akilandrews/SwarmRoboticsSearchVolcano/README.md

-# Project: Volcano Research
+# Swarm Robotics Volcano Research
-Simulates swarm robots using gradient ascent to explore a static volcanic plume
+Simulates a swarm of autonomous drones using gradient ascent algorithm to explore a static volcanic plume

 ## Requirements:
 MATLAB R2017a